 The nagging feeling that I am never doing enough is fueled by the fear that I will never break free from the limitations of what I believe is possible, and get to where I really want to go.
 I absorbed these limitations from the world around me; from my parents, from my teachers, from the media.
 No amount of getting stuff done relieves me of the fear that I am not going to make it.

 Basically, there is a part of me that is aware that what I am trying to do is revolutionary, and there are internal and external forces working against me.
 If I am going to succeed, it is going to mean winning some kind of a war against the internalized messages of my culture and family, and that is no casual project.

 A mental image comes to me, of someone who needs to jump over a deep, wide chasm.
-She takes several steps back, so that she can get a running start and fling herself over the edge.
+They take several steps back, so that they can get a running start and fling themself over the edge.

 I am cyclically working myself up into a lather of wild-eyed, bared-toothed momentum, so that I can make a terrifying leap, and when I reach the other side of the chasm, I collapse, and rest.

 But I don’t typically understand why I am resting.
 I chastise myself; “Just when I was getting going!
 I really am useless.
 I’ll never get anywhere.”
 So unkind!
 Not enough understanding.